 Scrape into an ungreased angelfood cake pan.

-that way the cake can cling to the cylinder, since there's nothing to make it rise--and that it come apart into two pieces--my mom's actually isn't springform, but mine is.)
+(Eli note here: What's most important is that it's an angelfood pan with the spire in the center--because that way the cake can cling to the cylinder, since there's nothing to make it rise--and that it come apart into two pieces--my mom's actually isn't springform, but mine is.)

 (Beautiful ain't it?
 Mine is actually wider and shorter than my mom's, which I thought would cause a problem.
 The cake came out looking different, but it was still delicious and cooked all the way through.
 Continuing on...)